 Human trafficking is a crime against humanity.
-This article will help parents learn how to talk to their kids about it.
 We hope to create a culture of awareness, not fear.
 If you suspect Human Trafficking, call 911 or your local law enforcement agency.
 You can also call the National Human Trafficking Hotline at 1-888-373-7888.

 The flu (Influenza) can be easily spread from person to person.
 We are taking steps to reduce the spread of flu in Redwater ISD.
 We are working closely with the Texas Education Agency and local health officials to monitor flu conditions and make decisions about the best steps to take concerning our schools.
 However, we need your help to keep our schools open to students and functioning in a normal manner during this flu season.

 Teach your children to wash their hands often with soap and water or an alcohol-based rub.
 You can set a good example by doing this yourself.

 Teach your children not to share personal items like drinks, food or unwashed utensils, and to cover their coughs and sneezes with tissues.
 Covering up their coughs or sneezes using the bend of their elbow, arm or sleeve instead of the hand when a tissue is unavailable.